ExpressiveIntelligence/expressiveintelligence.github.io/README.md

 ### Why are all the pages stored as `{{actual-page-name}}/index.html` instead of `{{actual-page-name}}.html`?

 It's a matter of personal preference!
 I think URLs look cleaner without unnecessary filetype suffixes, and this is a way to achieve the cleaner URLs I crave.

-### Why is the `_site/` directory included in the repository?

-Including the `_site/` directory in the repository makes it easier for us to automatically deploy the built version of the site to the BSOE web servers from GitHub without adding any extra steps to our existing deploy process.
-Doing this is unusual for a GitHub Pages site and we should probably find a better way to go about handling the deploy process in the future.